 The advice for avoiding software exploits is the same as it’s always been:

 - Keep your computer software up to date.
-(Keeps the holes we know about patched.)
+(Keeps the holes we know about getting patched.)

 - Keep your anti-malware tools up to date, and keep their databases up to date.
-(Keeps the security cops sharp and with current information of what to look for.)
+(Keeps the security cops sharp, and equip them with current information of what to look for.)

 - In some cases, uninstall software that is known to have issues.
 (Keeps you from doing things that a Peeping Tom might see or use against you.)